Help Hannah Fundraise for a Service Dog

 As a non-profit, Retrieving Independence can cover half of the cost of training their service dogs through generous donors and the hard work of volunteers, but the other half of the cost the recipient covers.
-I have to raise $15,000.
 It is a daunting task and I am aware I am asking a lot of my community.
 If you are able to donate, thank you for your generosity, every dollar makes a difference.
 If you are able to share this link with someone who may be in a place to help financially, thank you for advocating on my behalf.
 If you are able to share this on a social media platform, thank you for making space for me.

 Below is more information about me and why I am raising this money.

 A little bit about me and my disability:

 I want to start by reminding you that not all disabilities are visible or look the same.
 My disability can vary in severity from day to day.
 Some days will be manageable with mild symptoms; on others, I will be in too much pain to move, too weak to walk, or dealing with debilitating anxiety and depression.
 Sometimes I can handle talking to people or walking to get mail from my mailbox and other days just hearing noise outside my apartment will send me into a panic attack.
 Every day is different and exhausting.